Plant of the Month

 by Chris Glenn, Programs and Education Coordinator

-One new video was recorded for the Members Only section on the Arboretum's Web site in August.
+Two new videos were recorded for the Members Only section on the Arboretum's Web site in August.

 Content in the Members Only section is password protected and is only available to Arboretum members.
 In order to access these special features, members need to know the password that was printed on the label (use all lower case letters) of the latest Friends of the Arboretum Newsletter or included below.